Skip to main content

 Taxation

-As a Canadian who owns a real estate in the U.S., any taxes you may be required to pay will depend on where you’re filing, and how you are using the property.4
+As a Canadian who owns real estate in the U.S., any taxes you may be required to pay will depend on where you’re filing, and how you are using the property.

-If your U.S. property is generating income, either as an investment property or as a rental income, you’ll likely need to report this income on your Canadian tax return and file tax returns in the U.S. The bright spot is since you are running a business, you can also claim expenses.
-Your flights to visit and check on the property as well as any repairs or improvements are all expenses that you may claim on your tax return.
+If your U.S. property is generating income, either as an investment property or as a rental income, you’ll likely need to report this income on your Canadian tax return and file tax returns in the U.S. The bright spot is that since you are running a business, you can also claim expenses.
+Your flights to visit and check on the property, as well as any repairs or improvements, are all expenses that you may claim on your tax return.

-There are lots of tax considerations in both countries when purchasing or selling a home in the U.S., so it’s in your best interest to speak with a cross-border tax and legal expert to fully understand your potential tax liabilities before you purchase.
+There are lots of tax considerations in both countries when purchasing, renting out or selling a home in the U.S., so it’s in your best interest to speak with a cross-border tax and legal expert to fully understand your potential tax liabilities before you purchase.

 If you plan to rent your U.S. property for some of the year, you will want to ensure it is cared for when you return to Canada.
 You can choose to hire a management or rental company.